PorticoEstate/PorticoEstate/phpgwapi/doc/README.md

 ### How to use XSLT templates

-[Whoops, there is no documentation available on this - hassle the docteam to produce something.]{style="font-family:'Times New Roman'"}
+Whoops, there is no documentation available on this - hassle the docteam to produce something.

 ## About this document
 ---------------------------------------------------------------------------